gristlabs/grist-help/help/FAQ.md

 ### Why do I have multiple sites?

 All Grist users have access to a free personal account.
-The site name of the personal account begins with @ and is always located at [docs.getgrist.com](https://docs.getgrist.com/).
+The personal site is always named beginning with @ and is always located at [docs.getgrist.com](https://docs.getgrist.com/).
 This account may have up to 10 documents.
 Each one of those documents may be shared with up to two collaborators for free.
 Learn more about free plans on our [pricing page](https://www.getgrist.com/pricing/).

 Documents shared with you will be shown in your personal site and do not count against the 10 document limit.